where to stand in pickleball

 I simply can't do that when I'm positioned inside the baseline and don't give myself enough room.

 As far as footwork is concerned, keep it simple.
-Stand with your feet shoulder width apart, knees slightly bent, on the balls of your feet with your paddle gripped firmly in your dominate hand in the middle of your body.
+Stand with your feet shoulder-width apart, knees slightly bent, on the balls of your feet with your paddle gripped firmly in your dominant hand in the middle of your body.

 This is the ideal "pickleball ready" position.